Spousal Support and Alimony

 What Is Alimony?

-One reason for the economic maintenance is that an ex-spouse may have chosen to give up a career to raise the family and care for the home.
+One reason for spousal maintenance is that an ex-spouse may have chosen to give up a career to raise the family and care for the home.
 They may have also paid for the other spouse to go to school so they could get a higher-paying job.
 They may need time to develop job skills to support themselves.
-Spousal support is also to help an ex-spouse maintain the standard of living they had during the marriage.

-Laws have also changed to reflect that either spouse may be eligible for spousal support, not just women.
+Laws have also evolved to reflect that either spouse may be eligible for spousal support, not just women.

 Types of Alimony or Spousal Support

-There are many different types of spousal support.
-Your state may have different names for each, but the following will give you a general idea of what might be available.
+There are different types of spousal support awards a court can make.
+Courts will tailor an alimony award based on the divorcing couples’ situation.
+Your state may have different names for each, but the following will give you a general idea of available options:

-• Rehabilitative alimony: A court awards this during a transitional period while the lower-earning spouse is going back to school or is undergoing career training that will increase their earning capacity.
-This is short-term support until the spouse becomes self-sufficient and meets their financial needs.
+A court awards this during a transitional period while the lower-earning spouse is going back to school or is undergoing career training that will increase their earning capacity.
+Rehabilitative alimony is short-term support until the spouse becomes self-sufficient and can meet their financial needs.
 Often a judge will look at the duration of the marriage when deciding how long the support payments will continue.

-• Temporary alimony: A judge may order spousal support while the divorce process is ongoing.
-A judge can order this as part of a legal separation agreement.
-Temporary support is usually terminated once the divorce is final or a new support agreement exists.
+A judge may order spousal support while the divorce process is ongoing or as part of a legal separation agreement.
+Temporary support usually terminates once the divorce is final or a new support agreement exists.

 Alimony laws differ by state.
 Unlike child support, which is mandated according to very specific guidelines, courts have a lot of leeway in determining whether to award spousal support.
-If ordered, the family law judge will decide how much and for what amount of time.
+If ordered, the family law judge will decide how much and for how long.

-The Uniform Marriage and Divorce Act, on which many states' spousal support statutes are based, recommends that courts look at the following factors when deciding on alimony awards:
+The Uniform Marriage and Divorce Act, on which many states' spousal support statutes are based, recommends that courts look at the following factors when determining the amount of alimony to award:

 • The age, physical condition, emotional state, and financial situation of the former spouses